nipunawe/nipunawe/README.md

 My work combines and intersects physics, chemistry, biochemistry, computer science, medicine, engineering, mathematics, and structural biology.

-I use GitHub to test and collaborate on various projects related to my research work.
+I use GitHub to collaborate on various projects related to my research work.

 My work has a main emphasis on G-protein-coupled receptors (**GPCRs**), which make the largest family of membrane proteins in the human genome and are involved in almost all physiological and pathophysiological processes of the body.
 Through my work, I have been trying to understand how various factors in the cellular environment modulate the activation of GPCRs and develop ways to extract this information.